Electrocoating for Furniture Finish

 and waterborne.
 The object can be anode or cathode, while the particle paint

-when the object being paint is the anode or positive electrode.
+The anodic system is the system when the object being painted is the anode or positive electrode.
 The paint

 immersion is negatively charged.
-The paint thickness is controlled by the
+The paint thickness is controlled by adjusting the immersing time, the voltage, and the bath solution.
+Usually a thin

 vary according to the type of paint and final properties needed.